losfair/Violet/README.md

 # Violet

-Violet is a dual-issue superscalar RISC-V processor written in [Clash](https://github.com/clash-lang/clash-compiler).
+Violet is a dual-issue superscalar RISC-V processor for educational purpose, written in [Clash](https://github.com/clash-lang/clash-compiler).

 ## Features